And if you don't know the way?

 My simple advice is to do two things, one internal, one external.

-First, get on a jet and go visit a customer.
+First, get in a Uber or on a plane and go visit a customer or two.
 Ideally, five.
-There is nothing better you can do not just to learn, but to challenge your thinking, than get on a jet.
-Yes, you may think after 50 or 100 customers you know enough.
+And double or triple the amount of customers you Zoom with each week.
+There is nothing better you can do, not just to learn, but to challenge your thinking, than talking to customers directly, one-on-one.
+Ideally, in person.
+Yes, you may think after closing 50 or 100 customers you know enough.
 Sometimes, after the first 50 customers or so, I see founders visiting customers less.
 Because they think they can dial back here a bit now that they have a sellable product.
-That’s backwards.
+That’s backward.
 Customers will tell you stories and insights you don’t actually know.
 They’ll challenge you to double down on things that really matter.
 They’ll challenge you to think longer term.
 They’ll challenge you to figure it out.

 It will help tell you what to do.
 When you don’t know what to do.